microsoft/contoso-support-pf-demo/support-retail-copilot/chainlit.md

 The RAG has data on tents, hiking shoes, sleeping bags, camping stoves, etc.

-Souce code for this demo at https://aka.ms/ignite23pf
+Source code for this demo at https://aka.ms/ignite23pf